 Did you know the Dolomites have the highest density of Michelin-starred chefs in Italy?
 Being an unrepentant foodie, sampling the delights was always on the cards.
 We had the pleasure of enjoying a five course tasting menu by executive chef Norbert Niederkofler at his three Michelin star Restaurant St. Hubertus.

-It’s a food fan’s dream come true to be at the sharp end of a haute cuisine restaurant.
+Being at the sharp end of a haute cuisine restaurant is a foodie dream come true.
 And this was no ordinary restaurant.
-I mean what is one to expect?
-A high end kitchen, a frenzy of activity, a screaming chef (Gordon Ramsey style)?
+What is one to expect?
+A high end kitchen, a frenzy of activity, a screaming chef (Gordon Ramsay style)?

 The answer: None of the above.
 There was a buzz of activity, not a frenzy and a distinct air of calm.
 Whilst we continued to gawp in awe at the skilful chefs meticulously at work, aperitifs were served.

-We all were all beyond excited when Chef Norbert took time out from the kitchen and joined us for an in depth chat about his work.
+We were all beyond excited when Chef Norbert took time out from the kitchen and joined us for an in depth chat about his work.

-He told us how he has been at Rosa Alpina for 20 years and began with a tiny pizzeria in the hotel which he has now built up to the world renowned restaurant it is today.
+He regaled us with tales a from his 20 years as a chef and how he began with a tiny pizzeria in the hotel built up to the which he’s built into the world renowned restaurant it is today.

 His project of ‘Cook the Mountains’ is an incredible achievement, where only locally sourced produce from the Dolomites is used in cuisine.
 His philosophy of simple local produce is more than evident when you taste the flavoursome dishes made up of a mere three or four ingredients.

-Once we’d gobbled the aperitifs we were ushered to our seats in the main dining room.
+Once we’d finished the aperitifs we were ushered to our seats in the main dining room.
 The elegant space holds twelve tables and reflects its natural alpine environment.

-Fresh flowers, antlers and drawings of stags abound.
-Well, the restaurant is named after the Christian patron saint of hunters!
+Fresh flowers, antlers and drawings of stags make up the interiors.
+No surprise when the restaurant is named after the Christian patron saint of hunters.

 Our first course was dew on wild herbs salad from ‘Aspinger’ farm.
 The dew for this occasion was in the form of a slightly fragranced spray spritzed with a flourish by the waiter.